 Ragù is one of the most traditional Italian pasta sauces.
 This is the Tuscan version of the more famous Bolognese sauce.
-This ragu sauce can be found on many Tuscan tables on Sunday when the families gather for lunch together.
+This Tuscan ragù sauce can be found on many Tuscan tables on Sundays when families gather for lunch together.

 - Waking up on Sunday morning with the scent of soffritto sizzling in the pot